 Leave the parakeet in its new cage in the room and visit it a couple of times that day but do not open the cage.
 I recommend leaving the bird alone for at least one day, two days is even better.

-If it still does not come then darken the room so that you can see the parakeet, but the parakeet can not notice you.
-Take a small light towel or a glove and gently take the parakeet out.
-Place it on top of the cage and open the lights.
+If it still does not come, then darken the room so that you can see the parakeet, then use a small, light towel or a glove to gently take the parakeet out.
+Place it on top of the cage and turn on the lights.

-Note: Make sure your parakeets wing feathers are trimmed so that they can not fly away too far.
+Note: Before you do this, you must make sure your parakeet's wing feathers are trimmed so that they cannot fly too far.

 Have some treats nearby, but leave them aside for now.
 The parakeet will probably be too terrified to eat at this point so have patience with the next steps.

 Have a light glove on your hand if you think you may not be able to handle a parakeet bite.
 It hurts if it bites, but it is not as unbearable as you may think.
 It is important NOT to jerk you hand away if the bird does bite you as it will teach it that biting you is effective in making the danger (your hand) go away.

 Slowly extend your finger toward the parakeet.

 Step 4: Coax the Bird Onto a Finger

 If the bird backs away, follow it slowly with your finger extended.
 If the bird flies somewhere into the room, it should land on the floor or somewhere you can reach it (if you had its wing feathers trimmed).

 If the bird is on the floor, get on the floor as well and follow it slowly with your finger keeping your hand near its feet.
 The bird will be scared and try to defend itself, but do not get discouraged.